marco262/my_wiki/data/dnd/subclass/combat-medic.md

 || 13th || _[[[spell:placeholder]]]_, _[[[spell:placeholder]]]_ ||
 || 17th || _[[[spell:placeholder]]]_, _[[[spell:placeholder]]]_ ||

-## Nouliths
+## Aether Turrets

 _3rd-level Combat Medic feature_

-You have developed a set of nouliths, four magically empowered turrets that sit sheathed upon your back, but can be made to float around you with a simple mental command, requiring no action from you, or return them to your back in the same manner.
+You have developed a set of four aetherically-empowered turrets that sit sheathed upon your back.
+You can mentally command them to float around you, requiring no action, or return them to your back in the same manner.

-The nouliths are a magical ranged weapon that deal 1d6 force damage, with a range of 30/120 feet.
-When attacking with the nouliths, you can use your Intelligence modifier, instead of your Dexterity modifier, for the attack and damage rolls.
+The aether turrets are a magical ranged weapon that deal 1d6 force damage, with a range of 30/120 feet.
+When attacking with your aether turrets, you can use your Intelligence modifier, instead of your Dexterity modifier, for the attack and damage rolls.

-// TODO: Rename and reflavor

-## Kardia
+## Aetheric Link

 _3rd-level Combat Medic feature_

-You have learned to achieve an arcane connection with an ally, which lets you channel power to them during combat to help keep them invigorated and fighting ready.
-As an action, you choose a willing creature you can see to give them your Kardia.
+You have learned to achieve an arcane connection with an ally, which lets you channel aether to them during combat to help keep them invigorated and fighting ready.
+As an action, you choose a willing creature you can see to give them your aetheric link.
+This link lasts until you give it another creature, or you finish a long rest.

-Whenever you deal damage with your nouliths, X, Y, or Z, the ally who has your Kardia gains temporary HP equal to the damage you dealt.
+Whenever you deal damage with your aether turrets, the creature with your aetheric link gains a number of temporary hit points equal to the damage you dealt.

-// TODO: Rename

-## 5th Level Feature
+## Aetheric Burst

 _5th-level Combat Medic feature_

-TBC

-## 9th Level Feature
+When you cast an artificer spell, you may choose a number of creatures you can see within 30 feet of you, up to your Intelligence modifier (minimum of 1).
+Roll a d6.
+Each of those creatures earn that many temporary hit points.

+## Aetheric Charge

 _9th-level Combat Medic feature_

-TBC
+When the creature with your Aetheric Link loses all temporary hit points they have, you gain an Aetheric Charge.
+As an action, can you expend this Aetheric Charge and choose a point within 30 feet of you.
+Each creature within a 20-foot-radius sphere centered on that point must make a Dexterity saving throw.
+A creature takes 3d6 force damage on a failed save, or half as much damage on a successful one.
+If you damage any creature with this ability, the creature with your Aetheric Link gains a number of temporary hit points equal to the number you rolled for damage.

 ## 15th Level Feature